MineGAN++: Mining Generative Models for Efficient Knowledge Transfer to Limited Data Domains: Experiments

 Fig.~\ref{fig:target_women_children_fid} shows the performance in terms of FID and KMMD as a function of the number of target domain images.
 MineGAN significantly outperforms the model trained from scratch, and results are further improved with additional filter selection.

-We also evaluate our method by using the pretrained model training by SNGAN~\cite{miyato2018spectral}.
-Note that we use the same settings and architecture used in BSA~\cite{noguchi2019image}.
-They performed knowledge transfer from a pretrained SNGAN on ImageNet~\cite{krizhevsky2012imagenet} to FFHQ~\cite{karras2019style} and to Anime Face~\cite{danbooru2018}.
+We also evaluate our method by using the pretrained model training by SNGAN~\citep{miyato2018spectral}.
+Note that we use the same settings and architecture used in BSA~\citep{noguchi2019image}.
+They performed knowledge transfer from a pretrained SNGAN on ImageNet~\citep{krizhevsky2012imagenet} to FFHQ~\citep{karras2019style} and to Anime Face~\citep{danbooru2018}.
 Target domains have only 25 images of size 128$\times$128.
-We added our results to those reported in~\cite{noguchi2019image} in Table~\ref{tab:metrics_KMMD_SNGAN}.
+We added our results to those reported in~\citep{noguchi2019image} in Table~\ref{tab:metrics_KMMD_SNGAN}.
 Compared to BSA, MineGAN~(w/o FT) obtains similar KMMD scores, showing that generated images obtain comparable quality.
 MineGAN outperforms BSA both in KMMD score and Mean Variance.
 ADGAN obtains similar results like MineGAN.
 Finally, MineGAN++ achieves the best score on both metrics.
-The qualitative results (shown in Fig.~\ref{fig:visualization_SNGAN}) clearly show that MineGAN++ outperforms the baselines and MineGAN.
+The qualitative results (shown in Fig.~\ref{fig:visualization_SNGAN}) shows that MineGAN++ outperforms most baselines and MineGAN, and obtains similar results as ADGAN.
 BSA presents blur artifacts, which are probably caused by the mean square error used to optimize their model.

 \minisection{Animal dataset.} We further demonstrate the effectiveness of mining generative models on another target dataset.
-We leverage the pretrained StyleGAN model~\cite{karras2019style} trained on FFHQ~\cite{karras2019style} on Animal face~\cite{si2011learning}.
-Similar to FreezeD~\cite{mo2020freeze}, the 20 classes of the dataset are used with around 100 images per class after being resized to 256 $\times$ 256.
+We leverage the pretrained StyleGAN model~\citep{karras2019style} trained on FFHQ~\citep{karras2019style} on Animal face~\citep{si2011learning}.
+Similar to FreezeD~\citep{mo2020freeze}, the 20 classes of the dataset are used with around 100 images per class after being resized to 256 $\times$ 256.
 We take the publicly available model\footnote{https://github.com/rosinality/style-based-gan-pytorch.} of resolution 256 $\times$ 256 as our pretrained model.